WWE Rumors: Are Dean Ambrose And Renee Young Married? ‘Talking Smack’ Host Spills Beans In New Tweet

 — ProWrestlingSheet (@WrestlingSheet) April 12, 2017

 Citing a previous interview with Channel Guide Mag, Wrestling Inc. wrote that Dean and Renee started dating about six months after the latter had joined WWE in 2012.
-Yet it was only in the ongoing sixth season of Total Divas that the couple’s relationship was truly confirmed by WWE, with The Miz also “outing” their relationship on the December 20, 2016 episode of SmackDown Live.
+Yet, it was only in the ongoing sixth season of Total Divas that the couple’s relationship was truly confirmed by WWE, with The Miz also “outing” their relationship on the December 20, 2016 episode of SmackDown Live.

 As for possible reasons why Dean Ambrose and Renee Young’s marriage was such a no-fanfare affair, Cageside Seats wrote that it may be due to the abuse the couple has gotten from certain fans.
 In an interview with Vegas Seven last month, Dean and Renee admitted to getting stalked and receiving death threats, with Ambrose in particular suggesting that a lot of the stalking comes from younger female fans, and Young quipping that there are “a lot of anti-Renee Young pages” on the internet.